Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Nvidia Titan Xp, in theory, should be just a bit faster than the Radeon Vega Frontier Edition overall. (explain)
+Memory BandwidthAs far as performance goes, the Nvidia Titan Xp should in theory be a little bit superior to the Radeon Vega Frontier Edition overall. (explain)

-Texel RateThe Nvidia Titan Xp should be a bit (more or less 7%) more effective at texture filtering than the Radeon Vega Frontier Edition. (explain)
+Texel RateThe Nvidia Titan Xp will be a bit (approximately 7%) faster with regards to AF than the Radeon Vega Frontier Edition. (explain)

-Pixel RateThe Nvidia Titan Xp is quite a bit (about 72%) more effective at AA than the Radeon Vega Frontier Edition, and also should be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe Nvidia Titan Xp will be much (approximately 72%) more effective at full screen anti-aliasing than the Radeon Vega Frontier Edition, and also able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison